justinmeiners/efficient-programming-with-components/08_lisp.md

 [^difference]: A significant difference between Alex's lists and those
-    in Lisp is that they are homogenous, they can only store one type of value.
+    in Lisp is that they are homogeneous, they can only store one type of value.
     In Lisp, heterogeneous lists are everywhere,
     especially nested lists, which are what